Restricted Party Screening (RPS)

 Responsibilities

-Central and Departmental Administration: Perform restricted party screening and escalate hits to Export Control for review
+Central and Departmental Administration: Perform restricted party screenings and escalate potential matches or questions to Export Control for review and assessment.

-Export Control: Review escalations and determine if a license or technology control plan is needed or if no further action is required
+Export Control: Reviews escalations and determine if a license or mitigations are needed.

 Process